algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/research/research_document.md

 ## His/her field

 Their field is to build real-time 3D creation tools.
-HARFANG®3D is divided into 2 parts, HARFANG®3D Studio mainly used by designers and HARFANG®3D Framework mainly used by developers and.
+HARFANG®3D is divided into 2 parts, HARFANG®3D Studio mainly used by designers and HARFANG®3D Framework mainly used by developers.

 ## Competition